The Radio Dept.: History

 In August 2018, the band released the single "Going Down Swinging".

 In 2019, Radio Dept. released the LP I Don't Need Love, I've Got My Band, which compiled songs from the EPs Pulling Our Weight and This Past Week.
 The album was released on their new label, Just So Records.

+Contract dispute and transition to independence

+Between 2002 and 2016, The Radio Dept. was signed to the Swedish indie label Labrador Records under a multi-album contract.
+In an interview with Sveriges Radio, the band revealed that they had not fully understood the terms of the agreement when they signed it, including clauses that gave Labrador ownership of their master recordings and a publishing contract that extended for the duration of their lives plus 70 years.

+As tensions grew over royalties, ownership rights, and creative control, the band attempted to fulfill their contractual obligations with the 2011 compilation Passive Aggressive: Singles 2002–2010, which was rejected by the label as counting toward the album quota.
+The dispute eventually led to a legal case, which the band lost in the lower court of Sweden, but later settled.
+Under the terms of the settlement, The Radio Dept. regained control of their back catalogue, including master and publishing rights.

+Following this, the band significantly reduced new output and refrained from major releases until the contractual period concluded.
+In the years after the dispute, they began releasing music and merchandise through their own imprint, Just So!
+Records, which serves as their independent label for future releases and reissues.

+In 2023, the band signed a publishing agreement with Kobalt Music, formally severing their ties with Labrador Records.

 Musical style

 The Radio Dept. are related to such genres as alternative rock, dream pop, indie pop, shoegaze and twee pop, with reviews comparing them to Pet Shop Boys, My Bloody Valentine and Cocteau Twins.

 In an interview on their fansite, they cite influences such as Charles Aznavour, Saint Etienne, Broadcast, Frank Sinatra, Joy Division, Pet Shop Boys, Chet Baker, Fennesz, Nick Drake, Kevin Rowland, Prefab Sprout, Paddy McAloon, Junior Boys, Orange Juice, Kraftwerk, Neu!, Jonathan Richman, The Avalanches and The Pale Fountains.